operand/agency/README.md

     # Called before any ACCESS_REQUESTED action is attempted, allowing rejection
 ```

-A `Space` is used to connect your agents together.
+A `Space` is how you connect your agents together.
 An agent cannot communicate
 with others until it is added to a common space.
 There are two included `Space`
-classes to choose from: `NativeSpace` and `AMQPSpace`.
-Here is an example of
+implementations to choose from: `NativeSpace` and `AMQPSpace`.

-creating a `NativeSpace` and adding two agents to it.
+Here is an example of creating a `NativeSpace` and adding two agents to it.

 ```python
 space = NativeSpace()